SultanAyubi360/NinFlix/README.md

 ★ HLS/M3U8

-★ Youtube

-★ Firebase

 ★ Embed video Links

 Live TV streaming.
 Movie player.
 Video content player.
-Advertisements network Onesignal notification Support HLS, http, m3u8, and MP4 video format Support YouTube videos.
+Advertisements network Onesignal notification Support HLS, http, m3u8, and MP4 video format.

 ## :heart: Support My Projects
 However, if you get some profit from this or just want to encourage me to continue creating stuff, there are few ways you can do it. :coffee: :hamburger: :fries: :apple: